gbansal2/CarND-Behavioral-Cloning-P3-Gaurav/writeup_template.md

 I started from the LeNet architecture, and modified the filter depths to start with.
 After that I added a few more layers.
 Overall the model consists of;
-a. cropping layer to crop the top part of images
+* cropping layer to crop the top part of images
-b. lambda layer used for scaling and centering of the image pixel values
+* lambda layer used for scaling and centering of the image pixel values
-c. four conv2d layers, each followed by a 2x2 strided maxpooling layer
+* four conv2d layers, each followed by a 2x2 strided maxpooling layer
-d. a flatten layer
+* a flatten layer
-e.
-5 dense or fully connected layers
+* 5 dense or fully connected layers

 ####2.
 Attempts to reduce overfitting in the model
 To check if the model was overfitting, I monitored the training loss and validaton loss as the epochs progressed.
 I did not see any signs of overfitting.